+If Block has been specified, the file being scanned will not be sent.
 If Pass without scanning has been specified, the file being scanned will be sent.

 P0P3

 The aim of the POP3 protocol is to detect connections between a client and e-mail server using the POP3 protocol.